RArbore/old-vtrace/README.md

 # vtrace
 vtrace is a simple real-time voxel path tracer, written in C / GLSL, and using OpenGL.
 The only dependencies are OpenGL and GLFW.

 vtrace uses Sparse Voxel Octrees to compress voxel data and accelerate ray traversal.
+Samples are accumulated over time while the scene is static to improve image quality.

 vtrace is free / libre software licensed under the GPL v3.0.